The Complete Ecommerce SEO Guide for Beginners

 Here are some best practices to follow when creating URLs on your ecommerce site:

-• Use hyphens to separate words.
-This is preferred to using underscores.
+• Use hyphens to separate words, not underscores

 Optimize Your Product Images

-Optimizing your product images is important if you want them to rank in Google’s image search results.
-Which can send some additional traffic to your site.
+Optimizing your product images can help them rank in Google’s image search results.
+This can send additional traffic to your site, and increase brand awareness.

 File names give clues to Google about the image’s subject matter.